-On the 12th of December following the comprehensive timeline report detailing what happened during the Equifax Breach, the Subcommittee on oversight and investigations released an additional report identifying the core strategies organisations can take to address modern cybersecurity risks.
+On the 12th of December following the comprehensive timeline report detailing what happened during the Equifax Breach, the House Subcommittee on oversight and investigations released an additional report identifying the core strategies organisations can take to address modern cybersecurity risks.

 Following the increase both in security disclosures and events the Energy and Commerce subcommittee set about identifying what the common characteristics of these security events are and what, if any, priorities organisations can set from a strategic perspective to control and address these risks going forward.